Rajshah64/Comment_App/comment-app/README.md

 - **Comment Deletion**: Comment author only, within 15 minutes
 - **Comment Restoration**: Comment author only, within 15 minutes of deletion
 - **Comment Viewing**: All authenticated users (soft-deleted comments excluded)
+- **🔔 Notification Viewing**: User can only see their own notifications
+- **🔔 Notification Management**: User can only mark their own notifications as read/unread

 ### Data Validation